-Home > Events > Former meteorologist to be speaker at inaugural community lecture series on Armstrong Campus
+Home > Events > Former meteorologist to speak at inaugural community lecture series on Armstrong Campus

-Former meteorologist to be speaker at inaugural community lecture series on Armstrong Campus
+Former meteorologist to speak at inaugural community lecture series on Armstrong Campus

 August 13, 2019

 Former WTOC meteorologist Pat Prokop will be leading the first-ever Evening at Armstrong community lecture event, hosted by the Georgia Southern University Division of Continuing Education, on Sept.
 12 from 6 to 7:30 p.m. at the Armstrong Center.
 Tickets are $20.